senthusiva/ja-do/README.md

 # Ja-Do
-Ja-Do is a simple and lightweight to-do app with a CLI-Interface.
+Ja-Do is a simple and lightweight to-do app.

 Feature:
 - Create, View, Update or Delete multiple Tasks
 - *(TBA)*

-## v0.0.1 Release Date: May 2022 or earlier
+#### v0.0.1 Release Date: May 2022 or earlier
+---
 ## [...Coding in Progress...]